yue2388253/inet/tutorials/visualization/doc/step1.rst

 -------

-By adding ``visualizer`` to the simulation model, the visualization of network phenomenons is enabled.
+By adding ``visualizer`` to the simulation model, the visualization of some of the networks phenomenona are enabled.
+The result is shown in the following image:

-As you can see in the following image, in 2D visualization you can see only the ``visualizer`` module on the playground.

 .. figure:: media/step1_result_2d.png
    :width: 100%